 Keruv: For Drawing Near

-Each month (typically the fourth Saturday), Bethany Slater will lead us through the Shacharit service, engaging the prayers with thoughtful reflection in both Hebrew and in English and with song and silence.
+Each month (typically the fourth Saturday), we will be led hrough the Shacharit service by a lay leader, engaging the prayers with thoughtful reflection in both Hebrew and in English and with song and silence.
 The goal is to connect to the emotional and spiritual arc of Shacharit.
 This service is good for beginners or for advanced daveners.

 Daily morning Minyan: 7 am

 Contact us to sign up to be on the Minyanaire Call List.
 Be sure to mention which Minyan time and days you are available.